monolayer/monorepo/docs/guide/zod-validations.md

 ## Schema Types

-Each column has a Typescript type for input and output values (parsed) in the schema.
+Each column has a TypeScript type for input and output values (parsed) in the schema.
 The output values match the select type for the column(except `bytea` columns *)

 (*) Since [Buffer](https://nodejs.org/api/buffer.html) is a Node.js API, the schema will not coerce the input to Buffer for browser compatibility.